vmxdev/net-dup/README.md

 This can be useful when duplicating Netflow/IPFIX/sFlow datagrams where it is important to know the address of the sending router or switch.

-The utility is similar to the well-known [samplicator](https://github.com/sleinen/samplicator) utility, but instead of spoofing source addresses, it delivers the datagram to the receives via VXLAN "as is".
+The utility is similar to the well-known [samplicator](https://github.com/sleinen/samplicator) utility, but instead of spoofing source addresses, it delivers the datagram to the receivers via VXLAN "as is".

+Note that the receiving side must be able to handle datagrams that are not destined for this host (for example, using pcap).
+This utility is designed to work with [xenoeye](https://github.com/vmxdev/xenoeye), which can capture `*`flow-datagrams using pcap.
+But for various reasons we want to distribute the utility separately from xenoeye.

 ## Compile